From Version 5

 ) to represent a single one.

-This will securely store your database credentials in AWS Secrets Manager.
+This will securely store the database credentials in AWS Secrets Manager.
 After executing the command, you can verify that the secret was created by visiting AWS Secrets Manager in the AWS Management Console or by using the following AWS CLI command:

 Verify Access to AWS Secrets Manager from WSM Appliance